KPIs & Operating Metrics(New)

 Procter & Gamble (PG) has disclosed Short-Term Debt issuances for 17 consecutive years, with -$2.6 billion as the latest value for Q4 2025.

-• Short-Term Debt issuances was -$2.6 billion for Q4 2025 at Procter & Gamble, down from $2.1 billion in the prior quarter.
+• Short-Term Debt issuances for Q4 2025 was -$2.6 billion at Procter & Gamble, down from $2.1 billion in the prior quarter.

-• In the past five years, Short-Term Debt issuances ranged from a high of $2.4 billion in Q2 2021 to a low of -$3.5 billion in Q4 2022.
+• The five-year high for Short-Term Debt issuances was $2.4 billion in Q2 2021, with the low at -$3.5 billion in Q4 2022.

-• Peak YoY movement for Short-Term Debt issuances: plummeted 266.02% in 2023, then soared 574.77% in 2025.
+• The sharpest move saw Short-Term Debt issuances tumbled 266.02% in 2023, then skyrocketed 574.77% in 2025.

-• Procter & Gamble's Short-Term Debt issuances stood at -$1.6 billion in 2021, then crashed by 113.08% to -$3.5 billion in 2022, then soared by 144.98% to $1.6 billion in 2023, then plummeted by 244.2% to -$2.3 billion in 2024, then decreased by 14.06% to -$2.6 billion in 2025.
+• Over 5 years, Short-Term Debt issuances stood at -$1.6 billion in 2021, then plummeted by 113.08% to -$3.5 billion in 2022, then skyrocketed by 144.98% to $1.6 billion in 2023, then tumbled by 244.2% to -$2.3 billion in 2024, then fell by 14.06% to -$2.6 billion in 2025.